Nuneaton Town appoint Mark Noon as caretaker manager

-Noon, 30, had been Wilkin's assistant at Liberty Way, before the latter was appointed Wrexham boss on Thursday.
+Noon, 30, had been assistant at Liberty Way to Kevin Wilkin, who was appointed Wrexham boss on Thursday.

-The former Coventry trainee joined Nuneaton in 2004, and helped bring the club up from the Southern League into the Conference Premier in 2012.
+The ex-Coventry City trainee, who joined Boro in 2004, helped the club to promotion from the Southern League to the Conference Premier in 2012.

 Noon has only been been number two at Nuneaton Town to Kevin Wilkin since December 2013 when he replaced Mickey Moore - who left to join Mansfield Town as first-team coach.

-In his 10 years with Nuneaton, Moon has been a lynch pin in midfield captaining the side to three promotions since 2008.
+In his 10 years with Nuneaton, Moon has been a linchpin in midfield captaining the side to three promotions since 2008.

-He takes charge on Nuneaton with them in 4th place in the Conference Premier.
+He takes charge at Nuneaton with them in fourth place in the Conference Premier.